 Newport Wetlands National Nature Reserve is five miles south of Newport off the A48.

-From 22 January 2018 car parking will cost £3.
-It will remain free for RSPB members
+Car parking costs £3.
+It will remain free for RSPB members.

 From M4 Junction 24: take the A48 west and then follow the brown duck signs to the Newport Wetlands National Nature Reserve car park.